What is motivation

 Neural substrates of intrinsic motivation

-These studies found out that the neural substrates of intrinsic motivation seem to involve different parts of the brain:
+These studies determined that the neural substrates of intrinsic motivation seem to involve different parts of the brain:

 - Anterior Insular Cortex (AIC) activity